Getting to Know Venture Capital Investing with Cresset Partners’ Ventures II Fund

 Getting To Know The Cresset Ventures II Fund

 To be successful investing in venture capital, access is key.
-It takes time, perseverance, and scale to gain access to top-tier venture fund managers1 who have developed reputations for success.
+It takes time, perseverance, and scale to gain access to venture fund managers who have developed reputations for success.

-At Cresset we believe that, unless you have access to top-tier managers, investing in venture capital is generally not worth pursuing.
-There is a wide dispersion of returns between these top-tier managers and “everyone else”2.
-The best entrepreneurs and startups know who the best venture capital funds are and approach them first, creating what we believe is an adverse selection for those not in that top-tier.
-Unfortunately, top-tier managers are very difficult to access as early-stage investing is capital constrained and these managers are almost always oversubscribed.
+At Cresset we believe that, unless you have the ability to reach experienced managers, investing in venture capital is generally not worth pursuing.
+These seasoned managers are very difficult to approach as early-stage investing is capital constrained and these managers are almost always oversubscribed.
 They typically favor working with large, institutional investors who can be reliable long-term partners, with the ability to invest significant amounts of capital fund after fund after fund.

 Jordan, it is certainly an interesting time to be a venture capital investor.
 How has Cresset structured Ventures II with the intention to capitalize on the dynamics at play?

 Generally speaking, we don’t believe in trying to time the market.
-Our goal with Ventures II, and really our entire venture fund series, is to provide an entry point for our investors and clients to access certain top-tier venture capital funds.
-Our approach and philosophy are very similar to how a large endowment would approach venture capital investing3.
+Our goal with Ventures II, and really our entire venture fund series, is to provide an entry point for our investors and clients to invest in certain venture capital funds.
+Our approach and philosophy are very similar to how a large endowment would approach venture capital investing1.
 That is, consistently investing over time to create not only fund diversification, but vintage diversification as well.

 How does Ventures II differ or build off Cresset Partners’ first venture capital fund?

 From the beginning, Cresset has firmly believed in the power of private markets.
 Our founding story is based on our Co-Founders’ desire to build a firm that is capable of offering compelling private investment opportunities.
-We have always viewed venture capital as core to that vision, but we knew we needed to wait to build out our venture offering until we had the ability to access the top-tier venture capital managers.
+We have always viewed venture capital as core to that vision, but we knew we needed to wait to build out our venture offering until we had the ability to invest with sophisticated venture capital managers we wanted for our investors.

 That is why we waited until 2022 to launch our first venture capital fund.
 By that time, Cresset had crossed a threshold in terms of its size and ecosystem and had become an attractive, long-term LP, allowing us to curate a portfolio and provide exposure for our investors